Engin-Boot/capture-behavior-of-a-visit-counter-AleenaSaleem/needs-facilities.md

 ### When: There are entries, sensor records the footfall

-### Then: system reports per day footfall - patient footfall of a week
+### Then: system reports total footfall - patient footfall of a week

 ## Scenario: Alert when seating capacity is full